geraldoramos/pigeon/README.md

 # Pigeon

 Pigeon is a simple cloud home surveillance camera project that uses the new Raspberry Pi Zero W single board computer ($10).
 It uses a custom designed 3D printed enclosure that fits the board and the camera.
+A wall mount is also included.

 The goal of this project is to provide an easy way to setup a basic (yet functional) cloud camera at a very low cost (~$20 total)